How I See SF:Devin Henderson of "Dear San Francisco"

 I grew up in Noe Valley.
 My older siblings were attending circus classes in Potrero Hill with a great acrobatics master trainer.
 Before I could walk, I was already introduced to the circus.
 Along with that, I was introduced to members of the famous Pickle Family Circus, Gypsy Snider and Shana Carol.

 I moved away and followed my dream to travel the world while performing.
-I have worked professionally in the circus for 12 years now, on many different projects, most of which were with The 7 Fingers, Shana and Gypsy's company in Montreal.
+I have worked professionally in the circus for 12 years on many projects, most of which were with The 7 Fingers, Shana and Gypsy's company in Montreal.

 For starters, it is where my family, friends, and community is.
 I think the thing I like the most about San Francisco is that it is ever-changing.
 It rolls with the punches and keeps its finger on the pulse.
 Although San Francisco will always have its ideals, it is able to adapt and morph.
 It is like seeing a best friend from your childhood that you haven't seen in 10 years—they may dress differently and listen to different music, but they still make you laugh 'til it hurts.